platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

 ]
 ```

-In the snippet above, packages can still be downloaded from WPPackagist, but custom `path` repositories have been defined from `/custom/[themes|plugins]` locally.
-Adding packages from these source then only requires `composer require author/custom_plugin` to ensure that the plugin at `/custom/plugin/author/custom_plugin` is installed by Platform.sh when WordPress is built.
+In the snippet above, other packages can still be downloaded from WPPackagist, but now two custom `path` repositories have been defined from `/custom/[themes|plugins]` locally.
+Adding packages from these sources then only require `composer require author/custom_plugin` to ensure that the plugin at `/custom/plugin/author/custom_plugin` is installed by Platform.sh when WordPress is built.

 ## Updating Wordpress, plugins, and themes